bochra1/neo-visualization/README.md

 ## Description

 This React application fetches data from NASA's Near Earth Object Web Service (NeoWs) API and displays it in a chart using Google Charts.
 The app allows users to filter the data based on certain criteria and provides a table view of the data with a switcher to toggle between the chart and the table.
+Additionally, a CSV Download button is available for users to download the displayed data in CSV format.

 ## Table of Contents